jkkummerfeld/irc-disentanglement/README.md

 In this work, we:

-1. Introduce a new dataset, with disentanglement for 77,563 messages of IRC.
+1. Introduce [a new dataset](./data/), with disentanglement for 77,563 messages of IRC.
-2. Introduce a new model, which achieves significantly higher results than prior work.
+2. Introduce [a new model](./src/), which achieves significantly higher results than prior work.
 3. Re-analyse prior work, identifying issues with data and assumptions in models.

 For full results and analysis, see the paper.
-This repository contains key code and data.
+This repository contains key code and data, including [tools for preprocessing and evaluation](./tools/).

+*Note: this data is being used as part of a task at DSTC 8.
+We will add the test annotations to this repository once the shared task is complete.*

 If you use the data or code in your work, please cite our work as: